Coleridge-Initiative/big-data-and-social-science/docs/03-ChapterLinkage.md

-critical thinking about what latent variables are being captured by the measures in the different data sets---an "occupational classification" in a survey data set may be very different from a "job title" in an administrative record or a "current position" in LinkedIn data.^[This topic is discussed in more detail in Chapter 10.]
+critical thinking about what latent variables are being captured by the measures in the different data sets---an "occupational classification" in a survey data set may be very different from a "job title" in an administrative record or a "current position" in LinkedIn data.^[This topic is discussed in more detail in Chapter [Data Quality and Inference Errors](#chap:errors).]

 ---